dojo/docs/dojo/extend.rst

 Dojo extend works much like `dojo.mixin <dojo/mixin>`_, though works directly on an object's prototype.
 Following the same pattern as mixin, dojo.extend mixes members from the right-most object into the first object, modifying the object directly.

-We can use extend to extend functionality into existing classes.
+We can use dojo.extend to extend functionality into existing classes.
 Consider the following:

 .. code-block :: javascript
   :linenos: